Teichlab/PanGIAtlas/README.md

 # megagut
-Integration of gut cell atlases.
+Integration of single cell gut datasets.
 Studies included in the initial integration:

 Core: